The lessons weren't all that hard to learn, but the knowledge they gave me and the doors they opened had an impact that would last a lifetime.

 All new hunters in Pennsylvania, regardless of how old they are, are required by law to successfully complete a hunter-trapper education course.
 Like I said, with some effort, the material is not hard to grasp.
 But the lessons learned will become an invaluable asset.
 The classes are the gateway to the state's hunting heritage.

 There are two ways to complete the course.
-The traditional format involves 10 hours of classroom instruction spread over two or more days.
-But thanks to technology, students can also complete an independent-study version of the course at home.
-In that case, they only need to attend a three-hour, hands-on session to make the grade.
+The traditional format involves several hours of class-room instruction spread over two or more days.
+But thanks to technology, students can also complete an independent study version of the course at home.
+In that case, they only need to attend a short hands-on session to make the grade.

 The course goes over the basics of hunting and hunting safely.
 Students discuss the ethics of hunting, firearms safety, trapping, wildlife management and, of course, shooting skills.
 I took the course decades ago and I can still remember what I was taught.
 After all, it's knowledge I use every time I head into the woods.